Minerva Pool Walking Track in Dharawal National Park

 Dogs: Not allowed

-Car park at the Victoria Road Trail
+Car park at Victoria Road Trail

-Car park at the Victoria Road Trail
+Car park at Victoria Road Trail

-Map of the Minerva Pool walking track
+Map of the Minerva Pool Walking Track

 JOIN SYDNEY UNCOVERED